chee/eleventy-plugin-solid/readme.md

 export default eleventyConfig => {
 	eleventyConfig.addPlugin(solid, {
-		// default options shown
+		// all options are optional. defaults shown here.

 		// the file extensions the plugin should register
+		// i use ["11ty.tsx", "11ty.jsx", "11ty.ts"] here, personally
 		extensions: ["11ty.solid.tsx", "11ty.solid.jsx"],

-		// extra modules to treat as external in the client-side component bundle
-		external: []

 		// if we should output solid's client side js to hydrate the component
-		// in the browser
+		// in the browser. see instructions below
 		// (experimental / unstable)
 		hydrate: false

+		// extra modules to treat as external in client-side component bundles
+		// e.g. ["@solidjs/meta"]
+		// (solid-js, solid-js/web & solid-js/store are always excluded)
+		external: []

 		// the max time (in ms) to wait for suspense boundaries to resolve during
 		// SSR. you can set this to 0 to use the sync renderToString that resolves
 		// all its suspense boundaries on hydration
 		timeout: 30000

+		// the the name of the function that derives props from eleventy data.
+		derivePropsKey: "props"
 	})
 }
 ```